-- a.
-Within 45 days of the last test day of the retest that demonstrates significant lethality, the permittee shall submit a General Outline for initiating a TRE.
-The outline shall include, but not be limited to, a description of project personnel, a schedule for obtaining consultants (if needed), a discussion of influent and effluent data available for review, a sampling and analytical schedule, and a proposed TRE initiation date. - b.
-Within 90 days of the retest that demonstrates significant lethality, the permittee shall submit a TRE Action Plan and Schedule for conducting a TRE.
-The plan shall specify the approach and methodology to be used in performing the TRE.
-A TRE is a step-wise investigation combining toxicity testing with physical and chemical analysis to determine actions necessary to eliminate or reduce effluent toxicity to a level not effecting significant lethality at the critical dilution.
-The TRE Action Plan shall lead to the successful elimination of significant lethality for both test species defined in item 1.b.
-As a minimum, the TRE Action Plan shall include the following: - Specific Activities The TRE Action Plan shall specify the approach the permittee intends to utilize in conducting the TRE, including toxicity characterizations, identifications, confirmations, source evaluations, treatability studies, and alternative approaches.
-When conducting characterization analyses, the permittee shall perform multiple characterizations and follow the procedures specified in the document entitled, "Methods for Aquatic Toxicity Identification Evaluations: Phase I Toxicity Characterization Procedures" (EPA/600/6-91/003), or alternate procedures.
-The permittee shall perform multiple identifications and follow the methods specified in the documents entitled, "Methods for Aquatic Toxicity Identification Evaluations, Phase II: Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity" (EPA/600/R-92/080) and "Methods for Aquatic Toxicity Identification Evaluations, Phase III Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity" (EPA/600/R-92/080) and "Methods for Aquatic Toxicity Identification Evaluations, Phase III Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity" (EPA/600/R-92/081).
-All characterization, identification, and confirmation tests shall be conducted in an orderly and logical progression; - 2) Sampling Plan The TRE Action Plan should describe sampling locations, methods, holding times, chain of custody, and preservation techniques.
-The effluent sample volume collected for all tests shall be adequate to perform the toxicity characterization/ identification/ confirmation procedures, and chemical-specific analyses when the toxicity tests show significant lethality.
-Where the permittee has identified or suspects specific pollutant(s) and source(s) of effluent toxicity, the permittee shall conduct, concurrent with toxicity testing, chemical-specific analyses for the identified and suspected pollutant(s) and source(s) of effluent toxicity; - 3) Quality Assurance Plan The TRE Action Plan should address record keeping and data evaluation, calibration and standardization, baseline tests, system blanks, controls, duplicates, spikes, toxicity persistence in the samples, randomization, reference toxicant control charts, as well as mechanisms to detect artifactual toxicity; and - 4) Project Organization The TRE Action Plan should describe the project staff, project manager, consulting engineering services (where applicable), consulting analytical and toxicological services, etc. - c.
-Within 30 days of submittal of the TRE Action Plan and Schedule, the permittee shall implement the TRE with due diligence. - d.
-The permittee shall submit quarterly TRE Activities Reports concerning the progress of the TRE.
+- 1) Specific Activities - The TRE action plan shall specify the approach the permittee intends to utilize in conducting the TRE, including toxicity characterizations, identifications, confirmations, source evaluations, treatability studies, and alternative approaches.
+When conducting characterization analyses, the permittee shall perform multiple characterizations and follow the procedures specified in the document entitled "Methods for Aquatic Toxicity Identification Evaluations: Phase I Toxicity Characterization Procedures" (EPA/600/6-91/003) or alternate procedures.
+The permittee shall perform multiple identifications and follow the methods specified in the documents entitled "Methods for Aquatic Toxicity Identification Evaluations: Phase II Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity" (EPA/600/R-92/080) and "Methods for Aquatic Toxicity Identification Evaluations: Phase III Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity" (EPA/600/R-92/081).
+All characterization, identification, and confirmation tests shall be conducted in an orderly and logical progression; - 2) Sampling Plan The TRE action plan should describe sampling locations, methods, holding times, chain of custody, and preservation techniques.
+The effluent sample volume collected for all tests shall be adequate to perform the toxicity characterization/identification/confirmation procedures and chemicalspecific analyses when the toxicity tests show significant lethality.
+Where the permittee has identified or suspects a specific pollutant and source of effluent toxicity, the permittee shall conduct, concurrent with toxicity testing, chemicalspecific analyses for the identified and suspected pollutant and source of effluent toxicity; - 3) Quality Assurance Plan The TRE action plan should address record keeping and data evaluation, calibration and standardization, baseline tests, system blanks, controls, duplicates, spikes, toxicity persistence in the samples, randomization, reference toxicant control charts, and mechanisms to detect artifactual toxicity; and - 4) Project Organization The TRE action plan should describe the project staff, project manager, consulting engineering services (where applicable), consulting analytical and toxicological services, etc. - c.
+Within 30 days of submittal of the TRE action plan and schedule, the permittee shall implement the TRE. - d.
+The permittee shall submit quarterly TRE activities reports concerning the progress of the TRE.
 The quarterly reports are due on or before April 20th, July 20th, October 20th, and January 20th.
-The report shall detail information regarding the TRE activities including:

-- 1) results and interpretation of any chemical-specific analyses for the identified and suspected pollutant(s) performed during the quarter; - 2) results and interpretation of any characterization, identification, and confirmation tests performed during the quarter; - 3) any data and substantiating documentation which identifies the pollutant(s) and source(s) of effluent toxicity; - 4) results of any studies/evaluations concerning the treatability of the facility's effluent toxicity; - 5) any data which identifies effluent toxicity control mechanisms that will reduce effluent toxicity to the level necessary to meet no significant lethality at the critical dilution; and - 6) any changes to the initial TRE Plan and Schedule that are believed necessary as a result of the TRE findings.
+The report shall detail information regarding the TRE activities including: - 1) results and interpretation of any chemical specific analyses for the identified and suspected pollutant performed during the quarter; - 2) results and interpretation of any characterization, identification, and confirmation tests performed during the quarter; - 3) any data and substantiating documentation which identifies the pollutant(s) and source of effluent toxicity;